20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 6 ft

-Corn Plant grows best in bright, indirect light away from direct sunlight, average warmth and consistently moist, rich, well-drained soil coupled with monthly feeding.
+Dracaena fragrans blossoms in bright indirect light, average warmth and humidity, and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.
 Read more on how to grow and care for Corn Palm.

 13. Cast Iron Plant